Busaiteen

 Busaiteen or Beseytin (البسيتين) is a small town in northern Bahrain.
 It is located on Muharraq Island, just north of Muharraq City.
-The town is historically a Sunni-majority area, although in recent years some Shi’ite residents have started moving into Busaiteen.
-However their number remains small.

 Etymology

 The town's name, "Busaiteen," is claimed to pertain to the large number of orchards (Basātīn بساتين in Arabic) found in it, however, just like other city names of Bahrain, it is possible that it has Persian roots, as it sounds (pronunciation wise) more like "Beseytin" a village in Khozestan, Iran.

 Education

-Busaiteen has to its credit the first school in Bahrain and in the entire Persian Gulf region, which is Al-Hidaya Al-Khalifia School.

-The Medical University of Bahrain which is a fully owned constituent university of RCSI, opened its new campus in Busaiteen in September 2008.
-King Hamad University Hospital, established by a royal decree in 2010, is situated in Busaiteen.
-The hospital is to be jointly managed by RCSI Bahrain.

-It has also Sh.
-Khalifa Bin Salman Al-Khalifa Institute of Technology.
+Busaiteen is in close proximity to the first public school established in Bahrain, the Al-Hidaya Al-Khalifia School.
+It is also the site of RCSI Bahrain, a private medical school which is a fully owned constituent university of RCSI.
+Its campus opened in 2008 and it is affiliated with the King Hamad University Hospital, established by a royal decree in 2010.It has also Shaikh Khalifa Bin Salman Al-Khalifa Institute of Technology.

 The Ministry of Education operates area schools.
 Boys schools in Busaiteen include Al-Busaiteen Primary Boys School, Al-Hidaya Al-Khalifa Secondary Boys School, and Al-Muharraq Technical Secondary Boys School.
 Girls schools in Busaiteen include Al-Busaiteen Primary Girls School and Al-Busaiteen Intermediate Girls School.

 The French School of Bahrain is located in Busaiteen.